deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 There are three primary paths for Curve to advance to Stage 1 under the existing framework:

-1. Relinquish some control at the DAO level, specifically over `crvUSD` minting and `scrvUSD` vault management such that loss of user funds is no longer possible through DAO actions.
+1. Relinquish some control at the DAO level, specifically over `crvUSD` minting and `scrvUSD` vault management such that loss of user funds is no longer possible through governance actions.
 2. Expand the authority of the `EmergencyDAO` to include a veto right on governance proposals, effectively enabling it to stop proposals that could result in the loss of user funds.
 3. Introduce a mandatory 7-day delay between the approval, and execution of governance proposals which may result in the loss of user funds.